Lucy Oswald

 What problems do we need to solve?

 Current models of pulsar physics are being pushed to breaking point by new discoveries.
 Examples include strange polarization behaviour, unexpected sudden changes, and unfathomably slow-spinning sources.
 On top of that, we know that pulsar timing (for finding gravitational waves) is limited by unexplained intrinsic variability in pulse arrivals.
 The bright flashes from other galaxies, known as Fast Radio Bursts (FRBs), may originate from a particularly extreme type of pulsar called a magnetar, but we do not yet understand the mechanisms relating ordinary pulsars to magnetars, and magnetars to FRBs.
-The best opportunities to discover the holes in our physical models, and to make connections across the pulsar population, are likely to come from ordinary pulsars behaving in unexpected ways.
-We know current models don't explain everything, but can we find examples of idiosyncratic behaviour that can only be explained by a particular physical scenario?

 How will this project address these problems?